awsdocs/amazon-s3-userguide/doc_source/AuthUsingTempSessionToken.md

 The following Ruby example creates a temporary user to list the items in a specified bucket for one hour\.
 To use this example, you must have AWS credentials that have the necessary permissions to create new AWS Security Token Service \(AWS STS\) clients, and list Amazon S3 buckets\.

 ```
+# Prerequisites:
+# - A user in AWS Identity and Access Management (IAM).
+This user must
+#   be able to assume the following IAM role.
+You must run this code example
+#   within the context of this user.
+# - An existing role in IAM that allows all of the Amazon S3 actions for all of the
+#   resources in this code example.
+This role must also trust the preceding IAM user.
+# - An existing S3 bucket.

 require 'aws-sdk-core'
 require 'aws-sdk-s3'
 require 'aws-sdk-iam'